teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 	* copy infinispancache-vdb.xml and infinispancache-vdb.xml.dodeploy to {jbossas.server.dir}/standalone/deployments

+8) security:

+-  to add the administrative user and password run: bin/adduser.sh
+-  setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password

-8) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
+9) Open a browser to:  http://localhost:8080/infinispan-quickstart/home.jsf
 This should present a list of 10 Orders that were loaded into the cache.

+10) Use a sql tool, like SQuirreL, to connect and issue following example query:

+-  connect:  jdbc:teiid:orders@mm://localhost:31000
+-  query: select * from OrdersView

 #########################################